Jashwanth-Ram/WebFolio/README.md

 ### WebFolio
 Webfolio is a Next.js application that enables users to create a single-page portfolio showcasing their projects or social profiles.
-Each card within the portfolio tracks the number of visits and can be rearranged via drag and drop.
+Each project/social profile within the portfolio maintain track of visits(clicks) and can be rearranged via drag and drop.
 Users can customize their portfolio page with various themes and detailed personal information.

 ### Note